eliasylonen/genuichat/README.md

 # GenUIChat - Experimental Generative UI for ChatGPT

-A Chrome extension that creates an interactive, generative UI based on ChatGPT conversations.
-The extension splits the ChatGPT interface into two parts:
+A Chrome extension that adds an interactive generative UI to ChatGPT.

+The extension splits ChatGPT interface into two parts:
 - Left: Original ChatGPT interface
 - Right: Dynamic, context-aware UI generated from the conversation

-## Features
+## Current Features
-- Automatically generates UI components based on chat messages
+- UI regeneration using AI on button clicks

-- Responsive layout with split-screen view
-- Interactive buttons with AI-powered responses
+## Roadmap
+- TODO

 ## Todo
+- Max one in-flight generation process at a time
+- Improve UI generation steps, especially the first one (planning what to show)
+- Button loading state
+- Generate select boxes and other input elements

-- Request OpenAI API key from user if it's not set
+- Improve OpenAI API key requesting UI
-- Implement calls to ChatGPT's API for generating UI
-- Add loading states
+- UI regeneration on new messages

 ## Testing

-1. Create a new directory and add these files
+1. Download or `git clone` the project
 2. Open Chrome and go to [chrome://extensions](chrome://extensions)
-3. Enable Developer mode
-4. Click "Load unpacked" and select your directory
+3. Click "Load unpacked" and select chrome-extension directory in the project
-5. Visit ChatGPT and the extension activates automatically
+4. Open or start a conversation in ChatGPT and the extension activates automatically